Saint-Maxime-du-Mont-Louis: History

-Population
+In 1947, the municipality lost part of its territory when the Village Municipality of Mont-Saint-Pierre split off.

+Geography

 Climate

 The locality has a humid continental climate (Dfb) in spite of its marine position with quite cold and snowy winters combined with warm but relatively short summers.
 Due to its seasonal lag, September is quite some way above the 10 C threshold for continental above subarctic, but the fifth-warmest month May is some way cooler than that.
 However, the lag is not as intense as in other eastern Canadian localities, with July being significantly warmer than August.